Solar panel and inverter warranty claims in Perth: what you need to know

 Documentation you need before making a claim

-- Installation documents: the original commissioning certificate / Certificate of Electrical Compliance
+- Installation documents: the original commissioning certificate or Certificate of Electrical Compliance

-- System specifications: quote or invoice showing panel model/serial numbers and inverter model
+- System specifications: the quote or invoice showing panel model and serial numbers, and inverter model

-- Proof of purchase: invoice from the installer with date of installation
+- Proof of purchase: the installer invoice with date of installation

-- Evidence of the problem: your inverter monitoring app showing the performance drop, photos of visible damage, an error code from the inverter display
+- Evidence of the problem: screenshots from your inverter monitoring app showing the performance drop, photos of visible damage, or an error code from the inverter display

-- Generation history: your monitoring app's historical data shows what was normal before the issue
+- Generation history: your monitoring app's historical data shows what output was normal before the issue.
+Manufacturers often request this

-For product warranties: The manufacturer's warranty remains valid regardless of installer status.
-Contact the manufacturer's Australian distributor directly.
-Panel serial numbers and your commissioning documents are sufficient — you don't need the installer.
+For product warranties: manufacturer warranties survive installer failure.
+Contact the Australian distributor directly.
+Panel serial numbers and your commissioning documents are enough.
+You don't need the installer involved.

-For workmanship warranties: A workmanship warranty from a company that no longer exists is difficult to enforce.
-Options:
+For workmanship warranties: harder.
+A warranty from a company that no longer exists is difficult to enforce.
+Three paths forward:

-- Claim against the Australian Consumer Law (ACL) protections — goods must be fit for purpose and durable for a reasonable period.
-The supplier/manufacturer of the panels or inverter may carry some liability even if the installation company has closed.
+- Claim under Australian Consumer Law: goods must be fit for purpose and durable for a reasonable period.
+The panel or inverter manufacturer may carry some liability even if the installation company has closed.

-Practical step: if your installer has closed, engage a new licensed solar installer to assess the issue.
-An independent written assessment confirms whether the fault is a product defect (manufacturer to fix) or an installation defect (more complex to recover from a closed company).
+Get a new licensed solar installer to assess the fault first.
+An independent written assessment tells you whether the problem is a manufacturing defect (manufacturer's responsibility) or an installation defect (more complex to recover from a closed company).
+Before the same situation arises again, checking your next installer's credentials and their warranty obligations is worth doing before you sign.

 Common warranty claims in Perth

-Inverter failure within warranty period: This is the most common claim.
-Most inverters come with manufacturer's warranty of at least 5–10 years.
-If the inverter fails within this period, the manufacturer typically provides a repair or replacement.
-Response times vary — some manufacturers have local stock, others source replacements from Brisbane/Sydney (2–4 week wait in some cases).
+Inverter failure is the most common claim.
+Most inverters carry a manufacturer's warranty of 5–10 years, and when one fails inside that window the manufacturer typically provides a repair or replacement unit.
+Response times vary: some manufacturers maintain local stock while others source replacements from interstate warehouses.

-Panel delamination: Delamination (the EVA encapsulant separating from the cells) reduces generation and is a manufacturing defect.
-Legitimate claim against the panel product warranty.
-Requires panel model and serial numbers.
+Delamination (where the EVA encapsulant separates from the cells) reduces output and counts as a manufacturing defect.
+It's a legitimate panel product warranty claim.
+You'll need the panel model and serial numbers from your original commissioning documents.

-Roof penetration leak: If water is entering through a solar mounting penetration, this is an installation workmanship issue.
-Contact the installer.
-If the installer has closed, a licensed roofer and a licensed electrician to assess the mounting are the first step.
+Water entering through a solar mounting penetration is a workmanship issue, not a product defect.
+Contact the installer first.
+If they've closed, you'll need a licensed roofer and a licensed electrician to assess the mounting before you can determine the fault and pursue ACL remedies.

 Before making a warranty claim

-- Check whether the problem is a fault or a settings/configuration issue — many "performance problems" are resolved by a remote diagnostic from the inverter manufacturer's support team
+- Rule out a settings or configuration issue.
+Many apparent performance problems are resolved by a remote diagnostic from the inverter manufacturer's support team.
+No claim needed.

-- Verify you haven't made unauthorised modifications (adding appliances to inverter output circuits, reconfiguring settings — these can void warranties)
+- Confirm no unauthorised modifications.
+Adding appliances to inverter output circuits or reconfiguring settings outside manufacturer guidelines can void warranties.

-- Document the problem with timestamps and screenshots from your monitoring app — this is the evidence base for any claim
+- Document with timestamps.
+Screenshots and timestamped export history from your monitoring app form the evidence base for any claim.
+Get this together before contacting anyone.

 Australian Consumer Law protections apply regardless of manufacturer warranty terms.
 Contact Consumer Protection WA or the ACCC if you believe your statutory rights aren't being upheld.